Coding-Club-JNTUHCEH/CC_coding_practice/CONTRIBUTING.md

 **Things to do:**

-- needed one more page to display all the upcoming & previous events by the club ( important )
+- need one page to display all the upcoming & previous events by the club ( important )
 - create a new email account to send forgot password link ( for now not needed )
 - JavaScript should be added for friendly user interface ( making it dynamic )